 Turning to face our captive audience, Greg strummed a chord, and we broke into a lively rendition of “Do Lord.”

 “Do Lord, oh do Lord, oh do you ‘member me,” we harmonized in practiced synchronization as the guitar kept us on pitch.
 The crowd awakened as elderly heads were nodding and feet were tapping—with that one “AMEN!” from somewhere in the middle—thrown into the mix.

 “I got a home in glory land that outshines the sun.
 Waaay beyond the blue,” we continued, as Dad subtly smiled his encouragement.

 One more round of the “Do Lord” chorus and we wrapped it up, shuffling back to our seats, glad it was over.
 “Bless their hearts," and “Precious angels,” and the “AMEN!” followed in our wake.
 Safely seated in the back row, out of the view of the congregation, my thoughts returned to lunch as I coughed to drown out my growling stomach.

-After the service (surprisingly short, as these things went), we made our way to the back of the sanctuary—just a quintessential Jesus-loving family—receiving pats on the head and compliments along the way.
+After the service (surprisingly short, as these things went), we passed through small groups of elderly folks deep in conversations about things like high gas prices and aching joints as we headed towards the exit—just a quintessential Jesus-loving family—receiving pats on the head and compliments along the way.
 Dad broke off to speak to the pastor and deacons as Mama herded us to the Beetle to begin the clown-show one last time, drawing the amused incredulous crowd as usual, but with well-wishes for us this time around.

 In Dad’s absence, I pulled the driver’s seat forward and held the shoulder harness down so Julie, whose skin-flare had finally calmed down a bit, climbed in the back for another round with the “itchy wool."
 Then the remaining three of us—and the guitar—squeezed into the back seat.